modm-io/modm/src/modm/architecture/interface/delay.md

 these *blocking* delay functions.
 However, when `modm::Clock` is not set up yet, or when you need very small delays (for example to bit-bang a protocol), you need to use these delay functions.

+For the technical details on the delay implementations you can [read "Accurate Micro- and Nanosecond Delay in modm"](https://blog.salkinium.com/modm-delay).